 When to Pitch:

-Payment will be made through Boston University, and is subject to the University’s employment procedures.
-You receive instructions on how to submit a W-9 and an invoice.
+Payment will be made through Boston University, and is subject to the university’s employment procedures.
+You will receive instructions on how to submit a W-9 and an invoice.
 You should expect to receive your check within 4-6 weeks of submitting your paperwork.

-We pay reasonable travel expenses.
-These must be approved before the expense is incurred.
+We pay reasonable travel expenses. (“Reasonable” is also defined as staying reasonably close to home.
+Please don’t ask us to send you to California if you live in Florida!)
+Expenses must be pre-approved.
 Please let us know of your expected travel costs during your original pitch, as those additional expenses will be a factor in whether we’re able to accept your story.

 If your pitch is accepted, you will be sent a long document full of technical specs.
-But, here are a few things you should keep in mind before you pitch.
+Please read them and follow them!